Ante Establishment

 “Dale, I’m sure we’ll meet again,” Laverne told him.
 “Don’t know where, don’t know when but this is a small town.
 You run into people eventually.”

-“Yeah but in your case it’s usually because of your driving,” I reminded her.
+“In your case it’s usually because of your driving,” I reminded her.
 “She has her own cubicle in A&E.”

 “We’ll definitely be seeing each other then,” Dale brightened, pulling out his wallet.